-The Tennessee Prison Outreach Ministry has been ministering to the incarcerated and their families for over 50 years.
-Our roots extend back to 1963, when Harold and Helen Cox of the Madison Church of Christ began volunteering in the Nashville jail.
+TPOM has been ministering to the incarcerated and their families for over 50 years.
+Our roots extend back to 1963, when Harold and Helen Cox of the Madison Church of Christ, began volunteering in the Nashville jail.
 In 1982, Ron Goodman relocated his prison work from Huntsville, Texas to Brentwood, Tennessee to organize local volunteers under the oversight of the Harpeth Hills Church of Christ.

 Today, we stand indebted to our founders, Harold and Helen Cox (pictured below).
 Helen passed away on March 24, 2018.
 Harold resides in Madison, Tennessee.
-It is our goal at the Tennessee Prison Outreach Ministry to build upon the legacy of these two great examples as we seek to reunite the returning citizen with God, family, and community.
+It is our goal at TPOM to build upon the legacy of these two great individuals and to continue the mission of reuniting with God, family, and community.